joel4apostles/Pending-Transactions/README.md

 Line 54-65: Getting the transaction body by hash, and printing the transactions.

 Step3.
-When we run this file, it should output a stream of pending transactions currently in the mempool.
+When we run this file with this command on your terminal $ node index.js, it should output a stream of pending transactions currently in the mempool.